-Dathi’s Stone got its name from the last pagan king of Ireland, a legendary character of dubious historical existence, who, in a seventeenth-century story,21 was supposed to be interred beneath a red pillar.
+Dathi’s Stone got its name from the last pagan king of Ireland, a legendary character of dubious historical existence, who, in a 17th-century story,27 was supposed to be interred beneath a red pillar.
 In both modern and antiquarian excavations however, no evidence of a burial was to be found.
 After Samuel Ferguson visited the stone in 1872, he became so enchanted by the story of King Dathi’s supposed military battles on the Continent, and the hero’s death by a bolt of lightning in the Swiss Alps in 428 CE, that he traveled to Switzerland in an attempt to retrace the supposed steps of the monarch.
-O’Donovan however, visiting the stone in 1837, admitted, “tradition at present has no recollection of it marking the grave of Dathi.”22 Dr. Waddell calls the story of Dathi “a characteristic farrago of the etymological ingenuities and misplaced learning of the medieval antiquaries.”23 Whatever the truth of the matter, such legendary associations have served to draw attention to Rathcroghan since the nineteenth century to the present, and thus have had a role in its preservation.
+O’Donovan however, visiting the stone in 1837, admitted, “tradition at present has no recollection of it marking the grave of Dathi.”28 Dr. Waddell calls the story of Dathi “a characteristic farrago of the etymological ingenuities and misplaced learning of the medieval antiquaries.”29 Whatever the truth of the matter, such legendary associations have served to draw attention to Rathcroghan from the 19th century to the present day, and thus have had a role in its preservation.
 An ancient elegiac poem, quoted in 1873, commemorates the stone:

 Formerly known as Dumna Selga, this mound, technically a “bowl barrow,” traditionally was where the severed hand of the warrior Fráech was buried after he was drowned and then decapitated during his single combat with Cúchulainn during the Táin Bó Cúailnge.